Department of Conservation on Flickr

 7. Pelorus Track (3-4 Days)

-Location: Mt Richmond Forest Park, South Island
+Location: Mt Richmond Forest Park, South Island.

 8. Te Paki Coastal Track (3-4 Days)

-Location: Te Paki Recreation Reserve, North Island
+Location: Te Paki Recreation Reserve, North Island.

 9. Queen Charlotte Track (3-5 Days)

-Location: Marlborough Sounds, South Island
+Location: Marlborough Sounds, South Island.

 10. Round the Mountain Track (4-6 Days)

 An awesome alternative to the Tongariro Northern Circuit Great Walk is the Round the Mountain Track.
-Travel over fascinating volcanic landscape as you hike around the flanks of the active Mt Ruapehu.
+Travel over fascinating volcanic landscapes as you hike around the flanks of the active Mt Ruapehu.
 You will experience a great variety of landscapes from forest to exposed volcanic rocky outcrops.
-One of the hut accommodations is a Great Walks hut which needs to be booked in advance, costing NZ$36 in the “Great Walks Season” and NZ$15 outside of the Great Walks season.
-Otherwise, the other huts are NZ$15 per person per night and availability is on a first-come-first-served basis.
+Note that one of the hut accommodations is a Great Walks hut.
+Otherwise, the other huts are cheaper serviced huts.

-Location: Tongariro National Park, North Island
+Location: Tongariro National Park, North Island.

 NZPocketGuide.com© NZPocketGuide.com